Home / Nodes / New South Wales

 Universities

-The Sydney Institute of Marine Science (SIMS) is a principal participant to the unincorporated joint venture.
-The data collected by IMOS has been used by all major Universities in New South Wales including, University of New South Wales, University of Sydney, Macquarie University and University of Technology Sydney.
+The Sydney Institute of Marine Science is a principal participant to IMOS.
+The data collected by IMOS has been used by all major universities in New South Wales including, University of New South Wales, University of Sydney, Macquarie University and University of Technology Sydney.

 Contact